hernantz/blog/content/if-considered-harmful.md

 ## If you write if

 In programming readability counts.
-Every line of code has to be decoded in our heads.
-When reading code, we are mentally parsing a program.
+When reading code we are mentally parsing a program, every line of code has to be decoded in our heads.

 ```python
 if user.is_active and user.has_permission('foo') and user.credit >= SOME_PRICE: